filscorporation/Steel/README.md

 * Build Application executable (application)
 * Run Application
 #### Distribution build
 There is currently an option in CMakeLists to enable distribution build.
 It will disable console and debugging functionality and use local paths for dependencies.
 This option is not finished and for now it is required to collect project files by hands (resources, dependencies dlls, scripting dlls).
-Later this option will help to build all-in-one final application.
+Later this option will help to build an all-in-one final application.
 #### Release configuration
 Engine performance will drastically increase if built in release configuration.

-## Developing with Iron Engin
+## Developing with Iron Engine
 Scripting API is very similar to Unity.
 Some basic examples can be found in scripting/IronCustom/GameManager.cs and projects examples.
-To create your own application logic expand IronCustom project: create your own ScriptingComponents inheritors, override event functions and initialize starting scene members in GameManager.EntryPoint() method.
+To create your own application logic expand IronCustom project: create ScriptingComponents inheritors, override event functions and initialize starting scene members in GameManager.EntryPoint() method.
 Application resources loaded with ResourcesManager will be searched in application/resources folder.